ftc-16031/VirtualGameEvent/README.md

 - Still at the earlier stage, many features are just planned not implemented
 - Defined "match manifest" and ""video manifest" file formats
 - A first working version of producer script is done
+- A first working version of GameVideoProcessor is done